Business communications have evolved rapidly over the past few decades.

 The price of VoIP services may go up by 3% over the next five years

-Compared to the cost-savings and value VoIP can provide to your business, this small price increase isn’t too significant.
-One way businesses can manage their VoIP spend is by finding a pricing model that works best for them.
+This small price increase isn’t too significant compared to the cost-savings and value VoIP can provide to your business.
+Businesses can manage their VoIP spend by finding the best pricing model for them.
 These models most often include tiered pricing, pay-per-user, and fixed pricing.

 Source: Spend Edge